 Two committees are in place to support the work of the board: Audit Committee and CG Committee.
-Both committees are headed by an independent director.
+Only one of the committees is headed by an independent director.
 The charters for the Audit and CG committee can be found on the website, with information on their composition and duties.